-The EPA have defined the ecological status of the Ballysadare River downstream of Collooney and until it flows into the sea as moderate status.
-The status of the River Unshin is noted as high status upstream of Collooney, whilst the Owenmore is of poor status.
-Ballysadare Bay is also of moderate ecological status.
-Under the requirements of the Water Framework Directive, it is required that at least good status is achieved all waterbodies within the timeline set out in the Directive.
+The Ballysadare River varies from high status at points upstream of Collooney (a Q4-5 was achieved in 2020) to good status downstream of Collooney.
+Ballysadare Bay is of moderate ecological status.
+Under the requirements of the Water Framework Directive, it is required that at least good status is achieved in these waterbodies.